Find Training for Your Next Career!

 JOB MARKET

-The Bureau of Labor Statistics also reported that the demand for pharmacists is expected to slightly grow by 2 percent by 2031.
+The Bureau of Labor Statistics also reported that the demand for pharmacists is expected to slightly grow 3 percent by 2032, which is consistent with the national average of all occupations.
 To remain competitive in the job market, it is important to ensure you have the correct licenses required by your state.

 Additionally, if you get licensed in one of the specialty areas of pharmacy, you may have a better chance of being hired over someone without any additional licensing to their credit.